RikyDataScientist/daily-python-practice/README.md

 ---

 ## 🎯 My Goals
-I have get at least 5 kyu for better logical thinking in python with clear, readable, and efficient code.
+I have to get at least 5 kyu for better logical thinking in python with clear, readable, and efficient code.

 ---